dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/render-modes.md

 ### Server render mode

-Server render mode results in rendering a component on the server with interactivity over a SignalR connection.
+The Server render mode renders the component interactively from the server using Blazor Server.
+User interactions are handled over a SignalR connection.

-In the following example, the render mode is set to use the Blazor Server hosting model with `@attribute [RenderModeServer]`.
+In the following example, the render mode is set to Server by adding `@attribute [RenderModeServer]` to the component definition.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is re-rendered to update the message in the UI.

 `RenderMode2.razor`: